VenroyDEV/realistic-gamertag-generator/README.md

 # realistic-gamertag-generator
 + Do you want to create an ALT or Botnet?, completely disconnected from your main account username?
 + Are you lazy or have to always manually create a realistic gamertag which seem to sound a bit off?
-+ Are the browser name generators not realisitc enough for you? (example : "pizzamike5")
++ Are the browser name generators not realistic enough for you? (example : "pizzamike5")

 Then feel free to try out this name generator!
 This file creates a GUI Interface but you can uncomment the #print command if you want to simply see everything in the Terminal (which is understandable).